 OnINBOX’s role within Red Sift’s 360° Email Protection suite is to provide intelligent email threat detection to end-users by pointing out the risks inside every email.
-The evolution of OnINBOX has been a collaborative journey since our Early Access Program last summer to this month’s biggest upgrade yet!
+From our Early Access Program last summer to this month’s biggest upgrade yet, the evolution of OnINBOX has been a collaborative journey.

 96% of social attacks occur over email1